graphiti-api/graphiti-api.github.io/tutorial/step_4.md

 Let's wire this up to Graphiti:

-#### Graphiti
+### The Graphiti Stuff 🎨

-We're only going to **sort** and **filter** on the `title` attribute - never display or pesist.
+We're only going to **sort** and **filter** on the `title` attribute - never display or persist.
 So start by defining the attribute as such:

 {% highlight ruby %}
 attribute :title, :string, only: [:filterable, :sortable]
 {% endhighlight %}

-Then the `sort` DSL to define custom sorting logic:
+Then the `sort` DSL to place our custom query:

 {% highlight ruby %}
 # app/resources/employee_resource.rb
 sort :title do |scope, direction|
   scope.joins(:current_position).merge(Position.order(title: direction))
 end